Santa Fe National Forest: Coyote Ranger District

 The Coyote Ranger District is the northernmost district of the Santa Fe National Forest and covers 265,100 acres (1073 km^{2}).
 It includes the Rio Chama and most of the Chama River Canyon Wilderness (with a small part extending into neighboring Carson National Forest), as well as the northern portion of the San Pedro Parks Wilderness.
 The district office is in the town of Coyote.

 Cuba Ranger District

 The Cuba Ranger District is in the westernmost district of the Santa Fe National Forest and is home to the San Pedro Parks Wilderness.
 The district includes the southern portion of the San Pedro Parks Wilderness.
 Its district office is in Cuba.

 Española Ranger District

 The Española Ranger District extends from the foothills of Santa Fe, New Mexico to the Pecos Wilderness and borders the towns of Española, New Mexico and Los Alamos, New Mexico.
+A large stand of aspens is visible over long distances during flavescence, thus there is a spike in nature tourism.
+Aspen Vista campground offers access to this grove.

 Santa Fe National Forest near Los Alamos is the location of an orienteering map.